-The authors would like to thank NASA who funded the work discussed here.
-Collaboration with Kevin Tran who made Fig. 3a, Fig.4a, and exported the photogrammetry data is also greatly appreciated.
+The authors would like to thank NASA who funded the work discussed here as part of the Master Thesis Project.
+Collaboration with Calvin Tran who made Fig. 3a, Fig.4a, and exported the photogrammetry data is also greatly appreciated.
 Special thanks to Dr. Pauken who diligently reviewed this paper and provided great feedback.